 Skin Care in the Pitta Season

 Spring has come to a close and the sun has melted kapha away.
 It's summer and trying to keep pitta in balance quickly becomes an issue.
-With the summer season, skin will often react by becoming irritated with dryness or excessive oiliness, rashes, insect bites and, of course, sunburn.
-Ayurveda has solutions to each of these problems using all natural remedies.
+With the summer season, skin will often react by becoming irritated with dryness or excessive oiliness, rashes, insect bites, and, of course, sunburn.
 Follow these easy tips to keep pitta in check all summer long.

 Treat sunburn.
 If sunburn does occur, add 10 drops of jasmine, khus, or rose essential oil to a cool bath and soak for twenty minutes.
 After patting the skin dry, apply cooling oil such as coconut or sunflower.
 For an added benefit, put a few drops of raw honey into the oil before rubbing it into your skin.
 Honey has natural humectants to draw in moisture and healing enzymes.